Lighting Fireworks By Hand

 They are significantly better and safer than tapers (see below).

-Whilst a great deal of professional teams have moved over to electrical ignition in recent years, we have been to many wedding and public displays during the life of UKFR where the firers have hand lit with portfires.
+Whilst a great deal of professional teams have moved over to electrical ignition in recent years, I have been to many wedding and public displays during the life of UKFR where the firers have hand lit with portfires.
 This is why portfires are often marketed as “professional” lighters.

 Some tips regarding portfires: